 You’ve heard of the elevator sales pitch – the universally stress-inducing scenario where you get in the elevator on the ground floor, someone asks what you do, and you only have 60 seconds to make a good impression before one of you gets out of the elevator.
-No one talks in elevators, but I’m sure you get the point.
-Sure, it’s great to have a short and punchy “phrase that pays” in this scenario, but there’s a lot more to an effective sales pitch than buzzwords.
+No one talks in elevators, but I’m sure you understand.
+Sure, having a short and punchy “phrase that pays” in this scenario is great, but there’s a lot more to an effective sales pitch than buzzwords.
 Read on to discover what makes a good sales pitch, and steal our powerful 60-second elevator sales pitch framework!

 What is an Elevator Sales Pitch?